LastGentlman/mercury-app/docs/BEST_PRACTICES_SUMMARY.md

 ## 🎯 OAuth Authentication Refactor

-This document summarizes the best practices applied to the Mercury App authentication system.
+This document summarizes the best practices applied to the PedidoList App authentication system.

 ## ✅ Best Practices Implemented